 Our Work

 Our work began with a large-scale Menstrual Hygiene Drive, during which we collected and distributed 2,500 sanitary pads and mentored 200+ baijis (women workers on our school campus) on their menstrual health.
 We also rebuilt a government school and engaged underprivileged children there in games such as Snakes and Ladders.
 Building on this foundation, we are launching the Aapke Adhikar Labour Rights Workshop for over 1,000 workers in Ajmer, introducing them to our AI-powered platform and helping them understand their rights, wages, and social security benefits.
-After completing our Ajmer pilot, we aim to expand to Jaipur and Delhi, where we plan to collaborate with Project Spark to deliver similar workshops and expand Aapke Adhikar’s impact among more workers across urban and semi-urban communities across our country.
+After completing our Ajmer pilot, we aim to launch our flagship campaign, NamakWale, which takes this mission to the ground, fighting for the 20,000+ salt workers in Rajasthan who produce India's salt yet remain invisible under every labour law in the country.

 2024